Wherever’s local to you, we’ve got a local instructor to suit! Our top areas in Luton include:

 As you get more confident, you’ll want to make sure you’ve got some dual carriageway experience.
 The A505 works well, but if you really want to stretch yourself, you can take to the M1 which cuts through the town.
 Remember, as a learner, you can only drive on the motorway with your instructor in a dual control car, and providing your instructor has deemed you capable.

 When you’re approaching your test you’ll want to get plenty of practice on the roads around your chosen test centre.
 The Adelaide Street test centre has a good few tight, narrow roads around it, which can be hard to navigate.
 The A505 is also very close, so you make sure you’re confident with its junctions and roundabouts, as they’re often busy and confusing.
-And remember, you’ll have one of our top-rated local driving instructor helping you every step of the way.
+And remember, you’ll have one of our top-rated local driving instructors helping you every step of the way.
 You’re in safe hands!

 We get that not everyone wants to go manual, so we offer automatic lessons in Luton too!
 There’s a lot to think about when it comes to choosing between automatic and manual driving lessons.
 A manual licence lets you drive both manual and automatic cars, whereas an automatic licence restricts you to automatics.
 Manual lessons also tend to be cheaper.
 However, you might have to take more lessons than if you were learning automatic, as there’s more to get your head around in a manual.